swietlik23/LibraryWebService/README.md

 * Creating a table with suggested books to borrow

 * Email and sms notification service (notifications of upcoming return date)

+* Create unit tests for the rest of the classes

 * Integration Testing